yorojanine/Amazon_Vine_Analysis/README.md

         ![](resources/D1_product.PNG)
      -  Next, I was having issues related to the vine_table about datatypes mismatching.
 So I applied to the following as part of troubleshoot: ![](resources/TroubleVine.PNG)
         ![](resources/D1_vine.PNG)
-5. With all the dataframes writing into the pgAdmin tables, it's now available to be queried and formulate an analysis/reporting of the results.
+5. With all the dataframes writing into the tables in AWS RDS, it's now available to be queried and formulate an analysis/reporting of the results in pgAdmin.

 ----
 ## Results
 Using our knowledge of PySpark, Pandas, or SQL, we needed to determine if there was any bias towards reviews that were written as part of the Vine program.
+For this analysis, I choose SQL to continue with the reporting.

 In the original dataset (vine_table), there were a total of 4,850,360 sports reviews.
-In order for the data to be helpful, filtering was applied to look at total_votes equal (=) or greater than (>) 20 in order to avoid division errors with zeros.
+In order for the data to be helpful, filtering was applied to look at total_votes equal (=) or greater than (>) 20 in order to avoid division errors with zeros (total of 67,855 reviews).
 Next, the dataset was further filtered to show where the ratio of helpful_votes to total_votes was at least half (50%) or more.
 As such, the remaining 61,948 reviews were subject for analysis.

 ![](resources/D2_Part1.PNG)
 ![](resources/D2_Part2.PNG)